St. Mark Pre-K Program

 St. Mark Catholic School offers a foundation that will last a lifetime!

-St. Mark Catholic School Preschool Programs provide a nurturing, faith based environment using developmentally appropriate activities and materials for 3 and 4 year olds.
+St. Mark Catholic School's Preschool Program provides a nurturing, faith based environment using developmentally appropriate activities and materials for 4 year olds.
 A center based curriculum supports the discovery and construction of knowledge through exploration and experimentation.
 Multisensory activities enhance growth in all developmental domains, encourage natural curiosity and seek to foster a joy of learning.
 We welcome the opportunity to support and partner with our families.
 Communication between home and school is ongoing through daily contact at arrival and dismissal, weekly classroom updates, and monthly calendars.
 Parents are encouraged to volunteer in our classrooms.

 Spiritual development is an integral part of our Catholic Preschool Program.
 It is the preparation time for more formal instruction in the years ahead.
 Religious readiness involves the development of a positive self-image in relationship to a loving God.
 This basis for a deep love of God comes from the examples set by the family and spiritual life of the parish community.
 Classroom prayer, songs and age appropriate prayer services prepare of students to participate in the celebrations of the Church.